Taste the flavours of the Sunshine Coast Hinterland

 icon

-And of course, no trip to Maleny is complete without a visit to Brouhaha Brewery, whose Strawberry Rhubarb Sour is the stuff of legends and their craft beer list one of Australia’s best.
+For something beyond the world of cream, Visit King Ludwig’s German Restaurant and Bar for a hearty taste of Bavaria (and a 40-strong German beer list), or the Chef hatted restaurant The Tamarind, where sweet, sour, and spicy flavours are combined to create exquisite modern Asian cuisine.
+No trip to Maleny is also complete without a visit to Brouhaha Brewery, whose Strawberry Rhubarb Sour is the stuff of legends and their craft beer list one of Australia’s best.

 Montville